 The post Music on the Mind appeared first on Jane Green.

-Staying in Bed - 16 days ago
+Staying in Bed - one month ago

 I was lying in bed the other morning, scrolling through Facebook, reading the news, as the heat of the electric blanket seeped through my long white nightgown and warmed up my frozen feet.
 I posted something funny online, and The Chef wrote a message underneath.
 “I know where you are,” she said.
 “You’re lying in […]